kirschbombe/kirschbombe.github.io/projects.md

 ---
 layout: page
-title: Projects
+title: Projects, etc.
 ---
+## Some projects, papers, and other works

-The projects below include digital humanities and dh pedagogy projects, papers and conference talks, as well as tutorials and workshop materials.
+The work below includes digital humanities research & pedagogy projects, papers and conference talks, as well as tutorials and workshop materials.

 <!-- Automatic project list generator -->